Dictionaries of the Scots Language

-The DOST contains information about Older Scots words in use from the 12th to the end of the 17th centuries (Early and Middle Scots); SND contains information about Scots words in use from 1700 to the 1970s (Modern Scots).
-Together these 22 volumes provide a comprehensive history of Scots.
-The SND Bibliography and the DOST Register of Titles have also been digitised and can be searched in the same way as the main data files.
-A new supplement compiled by Scottish Language Dictionaries was added in 2005.
+DOST contains information about Older Scots words in use from the 12th century to 1700 (Early and Middle Scots).
+The SND contains information about Scots words in use from 1700 to the 1970s (Modern Scots).
+DSL brings together the contents of these 22 volumes to provide comprehensive coverage of vocabulary throughout the history of Scots.
+The DSL website can be used to access both dictionaries, which together contain more than 78,500 entries and 750,000 illustrative citations.

+SND's Bibliography and DOST's Register of Titles have also been digitised and can be searched in the same way as the dictionaries' A-Z content.
+A new SND supplement was added to DSL in 2005, covering material up to that date.